-Building a free standing deck avoids all of these issues.
-And thankfully the vast majority of residential decks can be free standing.
+Building a free standing deck with the Titan Deck Foot Anchor avoids all of these issues.
+And thankfully the vast majority of residential decks can be freestanding.

 Just click the link to BUY NOW.

-Our patented "Terra-Shift™" technology was developed specifically for the Titan Deck Foot anchor™.
+Our patented "Terra-Shift™" technology was developed specifically for the Deck Foot Anchor™.
 It protects your support post to beam connections in the event of seasonal soil movements.